aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-utils.md

 <h3>Returns</h3>

-`Boolean`: `true` when the checksum of the address is valid, `false` if its not a checksum address, or the checksum is invalid.
+`Boolean`: `true` when the checksum of the address is valid, `false` if it is not a checksum address, or the checksum is invalid.

 <h3>Example</h3>